Learn About Being an Animal Geneticist

 Animal geneticists should have a strong background in working with computers and laboratory equipment, as these tools are routinely used in genetics research.

-The Bureau of Labor Statistics (BLS) does not separate out salary data for animal geneticists, but it does include them as a part of the more general categories of animal scientists or biological scientists.
+The Bureau of Labor Statistics (BLS) does not separate out salary data for animal geneticists, but it does include them as a part of the more general categories of animal scientists.

-According to the latest information collected by the BLS salary survey, the median annual wage for all animal scientists was $61,110 in May of 2014.
-The lowest paid 10 percent of all animal scientists earned less than $37,430 per year, while the highest 10 percent of all animal scientists earned more than $124,760 per year.
-The BLS cites a slightly higher median annual wage of $74,720 for all biological scientists, with earnings ranging from less than $42,480 for the lowest 10 percent in the field to more than $115,260 for the top 10 percent in the field.
+According to the latest information collected by the BLS salary survey, the median annual wage for all animal scientists was $68,840 in 2017.
+The lowest paid 10 percent of all animal scientists earned less than $35,500 per year, while the highest 10 percent of all animal scientists earned more than $114,800 per year.

 Animal geneticists with graduate level degrees will continue to have the most plentiful job opportunities in the field due to their advanced education and experience; positions for geneticists with only an undergraduate degree will continue to be hard to find.
 Students of animal genetics are strongly encouraged to pursue a graduate degree in this field to ensure the best prospects.
 The growth of job opportunities for animal geneticists should closely mirror the growth of the biotechnology industry.